 3. Business Associate Agreement for Agencies and Software

 It is in your best interest to have a Business Associate Agreement (BAA) with any and all parties who may encounter PHI as a result of working with your medical practice, including your marketing agency.

-If you’ve partnered with a marketing agency for paid digital advertising, they may need access to PHI to assess the ROI of marketing efforts. they will need to have access to the CRM to detail which campaigns were the most successful; which campaigns not only generated the most new patients but how many patients actually scheduled an appointment, or even the revenue of those patients.
+If you’ve partnered with a marketing agency for paid digital advertising, they may need access to PHI to assess the ROI of marketing efforts. they will need to have access to the CRM to detail which campaigns were the most successful; which campaigns not only generated the newest patients but how many patients actually scheduled an appointment or even the revenue of those patients.